 Continued studio work in printmaking with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals and media to be arranged between instructor and student.
 Subsequent enrollment will provide an opportunity for development and refinement in this art form.
 Students pay for their own materials.
-May be taken a total of four times.
+May be taken a total of two times.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)

-ART-50 - Storyboarding 3
+ART-50 - Storyboarding CSU Prerequisite: ART-17.

-CSU

-Prereguisite: ART-17.